DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/otherlinux.md

-# Other Linux Offline Deployment of DCE 5.0 Commercial Release
+# Other Linux Offline Deployment of DCE 5.0 Enterprise Package

 This page will introduce how to deploy DCE 5.0 on Other Linux operating system.